Orson Welles: Chimes at Midnight

-Later career (1970–1985)
+Final return to Hollywood and later career (1970–1985)

 Welles returned to Hollywood, where he continued to self-finance his film and television projects.
 While offers to act, narrate and host continued, Welles found himself in demand on talk shows.
 In 1967, he played Le Chiffre in the James Bond spoof Casino Royale.
 Due to a feud between Welles and co-star Peter Sellers, the two refused to be on set with each other, meaning their scenes had to be shot separately with body stand-ins.
 Welles made appearances for Dick Cavett, Johnny Carson, Dean Martin, Jackie Gleason and Merv Griffin.
 Welles's focus during his final years was The Other Side of the Wind, a project that was filmed intermittently between 1970–76.
 Co-written by Welles and Oja Kodar, it is the story of an aging film director (John Huston) looking for funds to complete his final film.
 The cast includes Peter Bogdanovich, Susan Strasberg, Norman Foster, Edmond O'Brien, Cameron Mitchell and Dennis Hopper.
 Financed by Iranian backers, ownership fell into a legal quagmire after the Shah of Iran was deposed.
 The legal disputes kept the film in its unfinished state until 2017 and it was finally released in 2018.